HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 New mandate statement:

-*To support informed policy and priority debate about the Toronto Budget*
+*To support informed policy debate about the Toronto budget*

 ## September 9, 2015